JerryShao3234/Image-Manipulator/README.md

 **Demo**

 There are included images of the before-and-after effects of the manipulation.
+The images are not my own.